 How To Make Banana Oatmeal Pancakes

-- Place bananas, oatmeal, egg whites, cinnamon, and baking soda into a blender.
+- Place bananas, egg whites, oats, cinnamon, baking powder and salt into a blender.

 - Blend until you have a nice thick pancake batter.